brolund/funkybuild/README.md

 	- Maven integration
 	- Ivy integration
 - Multi (Java) project support
+- Create mechanism for async execution that allows for 'fat' declaration, but only execute selected outputs (i.e. replace async)
 - Build output
 	- err/out
 	- Keeping track of what is being built